trendct-data/occupation-wages-states/stories/story_NH.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in New Hampshire was among <span class='occ_title_em'>Semiconductor processors</span>.
+The biggest decline for any job category in New Hampshire was among <span class='occ_title_em'>semiconductor processors</span>.
 In 2000, there were 1,450 employees.
 But by 2015, that figure declined 95.86 percent to 60.

 The jobs that had gained the most employees was medical scientists, except epidemiologists.
 There were 1,333 percent more workers in 2015 as compared to 1999.
 Overall, the total number of workers grew from 30 to 430 in New Hampshire.